bart-webleads/navigation-block/README.md

 Navigation Block is a module for [Fork CMS](http://www.fork-cms.com).
 This module can be used for adding custom navigation anywhere on your page.

+## Versions

+Version 1.x.x will work on ForkCMS 3.6.x
+Version 2.x.x will work on ForkCMS 3.7.x (working on this)

 ## Download

 Download latest release from [the release page](https://github.com/bart-lysander/navigation-block/releases).